8 min read

 • The West Bank is noticeably more touristy and unpleasant, so I would stick to the East Bank and head over the river when you visit Karnak and Luxor Temple.

 • The town of the West Bank is very local.
 Little shops with local food, falafels, and produce.
-Booze is a little harder to acquire, but you can find beer, wine and hash if you sniff around.
-My most memorable days in Egypt were afternoons spent sitting in the Wannas Art Cafe, sitting with Sayed and fellow travellers smoking, reading, and listening to music as the sun set.
+Booze is a little harder to acquire, but you can find beer, wine, and hash if you sniff around.
+My most memorable days in Egypt were afternoons spent sitting in the Wannas Art Cafe, sitting with Sayed and fellow travelers smoking, reading, and listening to music as the sunset.

 To return home from Luxor, you can repeat either option (A) or (B) mentioned above, with the added option of (C), a flight from Luxor.